Pristine sandy beaches, exciting cuisines, and lush greenery. These are just a few things that make the Caribbean a popular romantic destination.

 I’d recommend you take the premium package as it offers you a fast and VIP check-in, and many more lovely services.

 We’ve travelled all around the world and stayed in hundreds of hotels over the past 10 years.
 Hamanasi Adventure & Dive Resort in Belize is one of our favourite places.

 That sense of tranquil tropical serenity is arguably the best thing about Hamanasi, which is located about a 20-minute walk from Hopkins Village (home to a thriving Garifuna culture).
 Well, that and the resort’s proximity to the Belize Barrier Reef, a UNESCO World Heritage Site that stretches over 190 miles (part of the Mesoamerican Reef).

-11. Sheraton Puerto Rico Hotel & Casino (San Juan, Puerto Rico)
+11. Sheraton Puerto Rico Hotel & Casino (Puerto Rico)

 12. Royalton Hicacos Resort & Spa (Cuba)

-If you’re thinking of getting married and honeymooning in Cuba, the Royalton Hicacos is the perfect location for a beach wedding.
-The staff at the resort made sure we had the perfect wedding.”
+If you’re thinking of getting married in Cuba, the Royalton Hicacos is the perfect location for a beach wedding.
+The staff at the resort made sure we had the perfect day.